Vantiv/cnp-sdk-for-php/README.md

 If you're not, you have to add a require for each and every class that's going to be used.

 1) Configure the SDK
-> cd into litle/sdk
+> cd into cnp/sdk
 > php Setup.php

-2) Add the litle folder and require the path for your file
+2) Add the cnp folder and require the path for your file

 3) run your file